core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The set of group members should not be assumed as fixed, i.e., the group membership is subject to changes, possibly on a frequent basis.

 The Group Manager MUST rekey the group when one or more endpoints leave the group.
 An endpoint may leave the group at own initiative, or may be evicted from the group by the Group Manager, e.g., in case an endpoint is compromised, or is suspected to be compromised.
-In either case, rekeying the group excludes such nodes from future communications in the group, and thus preserves forward security.
+In either case, rekeying the group excludes such endpoints from future communications in the group, and thus preserves forward security.

 If required by the application, the Group Manager MUST rekey the group also before one or more new joining endpoints are added to the group, thus preserving backward security.